C2SM/icon4py/README.md

 ### Installation of specific subpackages

-In case you only want to install a specific subpackage, use the actual subpackage `requirements.txt` or `requirements-dev.txt` files or in case of there being a `pyproject.toml` file use the `toml` file directly.
+In case you only want to install a specific subpackage, use the actual subpackage `requirements.txt` or `requirements-dev.txt` files.

 For example: